alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 <!-- First - the survey was included with the application which wasn't a necessary feature.
  -->
 Initially the project had surveys built in because we wanted custom functionality in the surveys.
 Later I found out that Typeform has methods for embedding data into forms that would take care of our use case and ease the programming load.

+The rewrite of this project required data being shared between the dashboard [GitLab Pages](/tags/git-lab-ci) package and *Pulumi*

 Basic app structure